What would you do to protect your children? I bet your answer would be a variation of “everything”.

-One year ago, seven children were walking to a shop in a Sydney suburb to buy ice-cream.
+On February 1, 2020, seven children were walking to a shop in a Sydney suburb to buy ice-cream.
 These kids were old enough to perform that task by themselves (even if we’re protective, we know not to be helicopter parents).
 They weren’t being reckless—they were walking on a footpath.

 In the blink of an eye, your precious children, filled with so much promise and potential, won’t be celebrating their next birthdays, or any more to come.

 You know you’ve done a great job of protecting them.
 And at an age when it’s important for them to find their own independence, you’re slowly letting go.
 You’ve known you’ve kept them safe and you’ve taught them how to be safe.

 When something like this happens, you know it’s not your fault.

 But the drunk driver?
 The one who was driving drunk at eight in the evening?
 The one who police allege was travelling at more than 70 kilometres per hour over the speed limit when he hit your children, who were walking on the pathway where pedestrians were meant to be for their own safety?

 What about God?
 The One you pray to every day to keep your children safe?
 The One who is supposed to be all-powerful and strong enough to protect you and your family from the storms?
 The One who promises things like “Trust in the Lord with all your heart . . . and he will make your paths straight” and “Blessed is the one who trusts in the Lord”?